hautahi/hospital_pricing/round3_scrape/README.md

 - `2.get_filelocations.py` calls the spider defined in `./scrapy_price/spiders/search_spider.py` to scrape the url location of csv/excel files 1 layer deep of the websites defined in the hospital-specific csv files in the `urls` folder.
 It saves the location into a hospital-specific csv file in `file_locations`.

 - `urls` contains files corresponding to each hospital of the top google hits from the search run by `1.google_search.py`.
+The full folder can be downloaded from [here](https://www.dropbox.com/sh/msxmyhr7tcr0pmu/AAAm1q0RE5ZrCo68T_QdoOnwa?dl=0).

 - `file_locations` contains files corresponding to each hospital in which the url location of the found csv/excel file is stored.
+The full folder can be downloaded from [here](https://www.dropbox.com/sh/v7tq3p7x219f1xa/AABzqU7Z9TXpdSdNPqojpMhYa?dl=0).